Upper Endoscopy

 What to Expect

-Prior to the procedure, the patient is attached to monitors so the physician and nurse can observe heart rate, blood pressure, and oxygen level; provided with a plastic mouthpiece to protect the teeth; and sedated (with IV medications) to allow insertion of the scope over the tongue and into the esophagus.
+Prior to the procedure – The patient is attached to monitors so the physician and nurse can observe heart rate, blood pressure, and oxygen level; provided with a plastic mouthpiece to protect the teeth; and sedated (with IV medications) to allow insertion of the scope over the tongue and into the esophagus.
 The steerable scope has a light source, suction channel, and biopsy channel, the last of which can also be used to infuse water to clean the stomach.

-During the procedure, a biopsy forceps may be inserted to take tissue samples, a catheter may be inserted to collect fluid from the small intestine, or a dilator may be inserted to stretch a narrowing in the esophagus.
+During the procedure – A biopsy forceps may be inserted to take tissue samples, a catheter may be inserted to collect fluid from the small intestine, or a dilator may be inserted to stretch a narrowing in the esophagus.
 The entire process generally takes approximately 20 minutes.
 The sedative medications can affect memory for a short period, so it is not unusual to have no recollection of the procedure or talking with the physician afterwards.

 How to Prepare